-Recrutiment of the Practical Nursing Class beginning January 2015 has started.
-Attend an information session to learn more about the program.
+A limited number of slots remain available for the Practical Nursing Class beginning January 2015.
+Please attend the information session to learn more about the program.

 First Step - Take the TEAS Exam

-TEAS exams are now scheduled at the Berks campus now through July; interested candidates should plan to test during this period.
+TEAS exams are now scheduled at the Berks campus now through December.
+Candidates hoping to join the January class should plan to test no later than September to meet admission requirements.
 Visit the ATI website to register for the exam.
-Test review books can be purchased in the Continuing Education office located at the corner of Broadcasting and Tulpehocken Roads in Wyomissing.

 Berks test dates include: